UBC-STAT/stat-406/syllabus.md

 DON'T DO THIS!!
 </div>

 This may sound harsh, but think about what is required for such a penalty.
 You'd have to skip more than 50% of class meetings and get every question wrong when you are in class.
-This is an in person course.
+This is an in-person course.
 It is not possible to get an A without attending class on a regular basis.

 To compensate, I will do my best to post recordings of lectures.
 Past experience has shown 2 things:

 1. You learn better by attending class than by skipping and "watching".
 2. Sometimes the technology messes up.
 So there's no guarantee that these will be available.

-The purpose is to let you occasionally miss class if you're not feeling well with minimal consequences.
+The purpose is to let you occasionally miss class for any reason with minimal consequences.
 See also [below](#your-personal-health).
 If for some reason you need to miss longer streches of time, please contact me or discuss your situation with your Academic Advisor.

 ### Your score on Labs, HW, and Clickers